Example of Out of the Box Thinking: How to Beat the Crowd

 The Folly of the Masses

 Before delving into specific examples of innovative thinking, it’s crucial to understand the backdrop against which these strategies play out: the often irrational behaviour of the crowd.
-Time and again, we witness the masses acting with a stunning lack of foresight and reason, driven by primal emotions rather than logical analysis.
+We often witness the masses acting with a stunning lack of foresight and reason, driven by primal emotions rather than logical analysis.

 As Isaac Newton, who fell victim to the South Sea Bubble, later reflected, “I can calculate the motion of heavenly bodies, but not the madness of people.”
 This admission from one of history’s greatest scientific minds underscores the challenge of navigating markets dominated by human irrationality.